Q.1. What are the components of a solution? [NCT 2019]

 (ii) A mixture of salt and ammonium chloride

 (iv) Sodium chloride from its solution in water

 (b) State the principle used in separating a mixture of two immiscible liquids.
 [CBSE 2015]

 Ans. (a) (i) Chromatography

-(b) The principle used in separation of immiscible liquids by separating funnel is the difference in their densities.
-Heavier liquid will form lower layer which will get separated first.
-Lighter liquid will form upper layer, so it will get separated later.
+(b) The principle used in the separation of immiscible liquids by separating funnel, based on the difference in their densities.
+The heavier liquid will form the lower layer, which will get separated first.
+The lighter liquid will form the upper layer, so it will get separated later.

 Q.23.
 Name the separation technique by which we can obtain coloured components from ink?
-Give two more application of the technique used.
+Give two more applications of the technique used.
 [CBSE 2015]

 Ans.
 Chromatography is used to obtain coloured components from ink.